Skip to content

 With deep experience in the hunt, Neandertals could anticipate the behavior of many of the most dangerous prey animals.

-Archaeologists have only limited knowledge of the methods Neandertals relied on for their hunting success.
+Archaeologists have only limited knowledge of the methods that made Neandertals successful hunters.
 It is hard to reconstruct the circumstances of a kill from a few remaining bones.

 Luckily, there are some sites where the bones of prey animals number in the thousands.
-A recent examination of five of these sites has drawn a provocative picture of how these ancient people hunted.
-Neandertal weaponry may have been limited but their knowledge of animal behavior and landscapes gave them a critical advantage.
+A recent examination of five of these sites drew a provocative picture of how Neandertals sometimes hunted.
+Their weaponry may have been limited but their knowledge of animal behavior and landscapes gave them a critical advantage.

 Mark White, Paul Pettitt and Danielle Schreve examined data from five “kill sites” in France, Germany, and Poland in a 2016 article, “Shoot first, ask questions later: Interpretative narratives of Neanderthal hunting”.
 Each of the five sites represents a different species of prey animals: bison, horse, rhinoceros, reindeer, and aurochs.
 The sites date from varied times between around 120,000 years ago and 50,000 years ago.
 Together they are a fascinating series of case studies showing how Neandertals hunted.